BeamIO-Inc/espa-product-formatter/README.md

 ## Release Notes
-  * Added multi-threading for converting the ESPA products to GeoTIFF to speed up the GeoTIFF conversions.
+  * Added support for Sentinel-2 Level-1C products.
-  * Corrected a bug in the angle bands, water mask, and date bands short name by NULL-terminating the temporary string.
+  * Added view angles (similar to the solar angles) to the schema and output XML file, in support of the Sentinel-2 products.